Zavien1/Communite/README.md

    * Users should learn about what the app does and how they can use it
 * Login/Register
    * Users can login to their Facebook account
-   * Users can create their own accounts and link their Facebook accounts.
+   * Users can create their own accounts.
 * Map View
    * Users can view events as pins around their city and see where their friends are
    * Users can view the location of their friends around town